Infn8Loop/pprgs-ai-framework/docs/FAQ.md

 - Adapter layer to PPRGS interface
 - More compute resources

-This is possible but not in current reference implementations.
+This is possible but not in current reference implementations. **Contributions welcome!**

 ---